Brian Rogers (baseball)

-Brian Alan Rogers (born July 17, 1982) is a former relief pitcher in Major League Baseball who played for the Pittsburgh Pirates in 2006 and 2007.
+Brian Alan Rogers (born July 17, 1982) is an American former relief pitcher in Major League Baseball who played for the Pittsburgh Pirates in 2006 and 2007.

 Amateur career

 Rogers pitched for Georgia Southern University.
 In 2002, he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League, where he was named a league all-star and received the league's outstanding pitcher award.

 Professional career

 Detroit Tigers

-He was selected by the Detroit Tigers in the 11th round of the 2003 MLB Draft.
+He was selected by the Detroit Tigers in the 11th round of the 2003 MLB draft.
 Detroit assigned him to the Low-A Oneonta Tigers in the New York–Penn League, where he went 3–2 with a 3.34 ERA in twelve starts.
 In 2004 Detroit promoted Rogers to the Single-A West Michigan Whitecaps, where he went 6–8 with a 4.55 ERA.
 Lack of run support contributed to several losses: at one point in April, Rogers was 0–1 despite three consecutive quality starts and a 2.38 ERA.
 For 2005, Detroit converted Rogers into a relief pitcher and promoted him to the High-A Lakeland Tigers, where he posted a 2.06 ERA in 52 appearances.
 Rogers and fellow middle-reliever Danny Zell were cited by manager Mel Rojas as integral to Lakeland's success that year, while pitching coach Britt Burns called Rogers "the most improved pitcher on this staff."

 Detroit promoted Rogers to the Double-A Erie SeaWolves where he continued to work as a reliever, compiling a 3–2 record with an ERA of 2.39 by the end of July, when the Tigers traded him to the Pittsburgh Pirates for first basemen Sean Casey.